Musxeto/kinnie.png/README.md

-﻿# Kinnie Gallery
+﻿# kinnie.png

-Kinnie Gallery is a web application that allows users to upload, view, and share images in a gallery format.
+kinnie.png is a web application that allows users to upload, view, and share images in a gallery format.
 It provides functionalities like user authentication, image uploading, and profile management.

 ## Live Demo : https://kinnie-png.vercel.app/
 test the website :